flant/grafana-statusmap/README.md

 ## Installation

-Plugin can be installed via Git:
+Plugin can be installed with GF_INSTALL_PLUGINS="flant-statusmap-panel" or you can use Git and clone this repo:

 ```
 git clone git@github.com:flant/grafana-statusmap.git /var/lib/grafana/plugins/flant-statusmap-panel